marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

 Disclaimer: this is my personal setup, I am not endorsing any particular tool over another.

-The content is distrubuted as follows:
+The content distrubuted as follows:

 1. [Operating system](#operating-system)
 2. [Development environment](#development-environment)